xTR0JAN/xTR0JAN/README.md

 # 💻 (NOTHING!
 HMU AND LETS WORK ON SOMETHING!)

-## Show ❤️ By Starring My Repos and Joining My Discord!
+## Show ❤️ By Starring My Repos and Joining Our Discord!